 It may have taken a few decades, but I’ve realized that life is out there – out past the dragons and storm-raged seas.
 It’s there for anyone willing to set their sights, risk getting lost, and take the chance knowing that, as long as you have hope and determination, you will arrive.

 The destination may change, but dreams never do.
 Many destinations can fulfill the same dream.
 That’s something I wish I learned a lot sooner.

 James Cook lives in Massachusetts except when he’s traveling.
 Then he lives wherever he is.

 He is happily married and has a young daughter who is growing much too fast.
 He was born at an early age and continues to live as of this writing.
-His full time job is Property Manager.
 When he is not working he enjoys kayaking, hiking, fishing, running, reading, learning, golfing, acting, eating, sleeping, and writing about himself in the third person.
 When he is working, he works.
-He is currently editing his first novel which he hopes to publish mid 2017, and working on getting back to his fighting weight of 185lbs (though he’s a lover; not a fighter).
+He is currently launching a writing and brand consulting business and is working on getting back to his fighting weight of 190 lbs. (though he’s a lover; not a fighter).

 43 Completely Random Things About Me

-- Call me James and possibly Jimmy, but never call me Jim or Arnold.
+- Call me James and possibly Jimmy, but never call me Arnold.

-- I will try eating almost anything at least once.
+- I will eat almost anything at least once.